 Below he recalls a recent find, a home built in the mid-1700s and abandoned just 20 years ago.
 He found this location through a friend who had lived there as a young child.

 This farmhouse was built in the mid-1700s but was only abandoned about 20 years ago.
-The person who alerted me to it asked, "What is it about these old dilapidated places that excites you?"
+The person who alerted me to it asked, "What is it about these old dilapidated places that excite you?"
 I had to think for a while before I answered.

 There are a number of reasons why I explore these 'old dilapidated places.'
 Rural and Urban exploration constantly reminds me of my mortality.
 I also enjoy a certain amount of nostalgia, but perhaps the biggest thrill of all is the search for the holy grail.
 I don't know what it is or how it will look, but I'll know when I find it.
-I love the hunt and in a perverse way I enjoy the excitement of the unknown and the possible danger in entering these places.
+I love the hunt and in a perverse way, I enjoy the excitement of the unknown and the possible danger in entering these places.

 I love that buzz of being somewhere I shouldn't be.
 I love that adrenalin-fueled drive home knowing I've conquered another forbidden place and it's safely locked away in my camera.